 Noa Cohen is a 20 year-old student who lives in Tel Aviv and teaches yoga to adults and children.
 For her, the color white is soothing; it induces calm and quiet and promotes inspiration.
 “It is like a blank white sheet of paper, it reminds me that this day, this practice, this moment, is not predetermined, but it is mine to create!”

-Noa shares: “Back when I was younger and less whole with, and accepting of my body, it was very difficult for me to wear something white.
+Noa shares: “Back when I was younger and less whole and accepting of my body, it was very difficult for me to wear something white.
 Today wearing Pure White is like my own personal victory, a bold statement that says ‘this is my body, this is me, and I am here!’.

 Noa candidly shared with us that as a large-busted woman she sometimes struggles finding tops that provide her with the support she needs to move freely.
 “The fabric itself felt wonderful and comfortable on the body, it is both tight and supportive in just the right places!
 The best thing about this Pure White Jumpsuit is that I feel like it is tailored to me, that it is here to serve and support me and not I it!”